Naval Station Great Lakes

 Naval Station Great Lakes (NAVSTA Great Lakes) is the home of the United States Navy's only current boot camp, located near North Chicago, in Lake County, Illinois, along Lake Michigan.
-Important tenant commands include the Recruit Training Command, Training Support Center and Navy Talent Acquisition Group Great Lakes.
+Important tenant commands include Naval Service Training Command, Recruit Training Command, Training Support Center Great Lakes, United States Military Entrance Processing Command and Navy Talent Acquisition Group Great Lakes.
 Naval Station Great Lakes is the largest military installation in Illinois and the largest training station in the Navy.
 The base has 1,153 buildings situated on 1628 acre and has 69 mi of roadway to provide access to the base's facilities.
 Within the naval service, it has several different nicknames, including "The Quarterdeck of the Navy".
 It is also referred to as "second boot camp" for those attending Training Support Command.

 The original 39 buildings built between 1905 and 1911 were designed by Jarvis Hunt.

 The base functions similarly to a small city, with its own fire department, Naval Security Forces (Police), and public works department.

 One of the landmarks of the area is Building 1, also known as the clocktower building.
 Completed in 1911, the building is made of red brick, and has a tower over the third floor of the building.
 It faces a large ceremonial parade ground, Ross Field.

 Major tenant commands

+Naval Service Training Command

+Naval Service Training Command (NSTC) is a one-star echelon III command that is responsible to the Chief of Naval Education and Training for the indoctrination and training of all new accessions into the Naval Service, with the exception of Midshipmen who access through the United States Naval Academy.
+This includes all new recruits through Recruit Training Command, the Navy's only enlisted recruit training location and all Officer "Candidates" who are seeking a commission through the Officer Training Command at Naval Station Newport, Rhode Island.
+Also under its purview is the operation of the various Naval Reserve Officers Training Corps (NROTC) units in universities across the country.